spigad/docker-tutorial/docs/intro/index.md

-Let's start with interactive image build
+This is a quick recap of things that you already saw in the Part-1.
+The following steps guide you toward the interactive image building process.

-#Take an existing immage and modify it
+###Getting an image and apply some changes

 === "Command"
 ```bash